-In business, innovation is the catalyst to growth, both when starting up and as a means to keep your existing business profitable.
-It means being open to new ideas, technology and unexplored markets, and making a commitment to adapt to industry changes.
+Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable.
+It means:

 What is your attitude to innovation in your business?
 Could you briefly sum up the culture of your business and how it fosters innovation?
 Taking this step further, if someone were to phone your business and ask one of your staff members or associates the same question, would their answer be the same as yours?
 Does everyone in your business understand this?